Roger Hunt: Early career

 Born in Glazebury, Lancashire, Hunt played for Croft Youth Club, Stockton Heath and Devizes Town during his formative years.

 Liverpool

 He was signed for Liverpool by manager Phil Taylor in July 1958, joining from Stockton Heath.
 Hunt made his debut and scored his first goal for the club on 9 September 1959 in a Second Division fixture at Anfield against Scunthorpe United; Hunt scored in the 64th minute to give the Reds a 2–0 victory.
 This goal was the first of many – he went on to score 286 goals for the club, 244 of them in the league, which remains a club record.

+Portrait of Liverpool in 1963.
+Hunt is in the front row, second from left.